-Investments include U.S. Treasury Bills, non-negotiable certificates of deposit, brokered certificates of deposit and money deposited in the State of Kansas Municipal Investment Pool (MIP).
+Investments include U.S. Treasury obligations, certificates of deposit, and money deposited in the State of Kansas Municipal Investment Pool (MIP).
 The certificates of deposit are recorded at cost because they are not affected by market rate changes.
-The U.S. Treasury Bill, brokered certificates of deposit and the MIP are recorded at fair value.
+The U.S. Treasury obligations and the MIP are recorded at fair value.
 The fair value of the Authority's position in the MIP is the same as the value of the pool shares.